Demand-side platform: Functionality of the DSP

 The functionality of the DSP often depends on the format of the media.
 For example, DSPs that advertise online can see how people behave after viewing an ad, whereas this is not possible in outdoor advertising or television and radio, where the advertising constitutes a one-to-many approach.

 DSPs incorporate many of the facets previously offered by advertising networks, such as wide access to inventory and vertical and lateral targeting, with the ability to serve ads, real-time bid on ads, track the ads, and optimize.
 This is all kept within one interface that allows advertisers to control and maximize the impact of their ads.
 DSPs track frequency information, several forms of rich media ads, and some video metrics.

 Many third parties are integrating with DSPs to provide better tracking.
-In addition, DSPs use advanced price reduction algorithms, commonly known as bid shading, to help advertisers procure ad impressions for a lower CPM in the first-price auction.
+In addition, DSPs use advanced price reduction algorithms, commonly known as bid shading, to help advertisers procure ad impressions for a lower cost per thousand impressions (CPM) in the first-price auction.

 DSPs are commonly used for retargeting, as it is able to see a large volume of inventory in order to recognize an ad call with a user that an advertiser is trying to reach.